 Absolutely!
 Your house will likely be one of the largest investments in your life, it is important to find a knowledgeable and trustworthy inspector to provide an un-biased assessment of the property.
-In New Hampshire, a home inspector is required to be certified, licensed and insured.
+In New Hampshire, a home inspector is required to be licensed and insured.
 You may think an inspector’s job looks simple.
 In reality, it’s extremely complex.
 Home inspection requires comprehensive technical knowledge of building systems and practices, which are always evolving.
 Premier Home Inspection Services, LLC is committed to providing YOU with a clear picture of the condition of the major systems in the house.
 Just because an inspector is licensed doesn’t mean they are actually familiar with all of the systems in your home!
 That is why all of our inspectors are Certified Master Inspectors.

-My goal is to have clients understand the house in exactly the same terms that I do at the end of the inspection.
+Our goal is to have clients understand the house in exactly the same terms that we do at the end of the inspection.
 As you look to hire an inspector, ask what standards he, or she, adheres to.
-Premier Home Inspection Services, LLC has adopted the International Association of Certified Home Inspectors (InterNACHI) Standards of Practice, as well as Code of Ethics.
+Premier Home Inspection Services, LLC has adopted the International Association of Certified Home Inspectors (InterNACHI) Standards of Practice, as well as the Certified Master Inspector Code of Ethics.

 What Is A Home Inspection?

 A home inspection is a visual inspection of the structure and components of a home to find items that are not performing correctly or items that are unsafe.
 If a problem or a symptom of a problem is found, we will include a description of the problem, along with pictures, in a written report and may recommend further evaluation.
 As we look for significant issues that may affect your buying decision, we’ll come across a number of smaller items.
 We’ll discuss those and include them in our report; However, the goal is not to create a detailed maintenance or repair list.

 Will You Tell Us When Something Does Not Meet Code?